-While both laminate and vinyl are durable, vinyl is known for its toughness.
-It can stand up to high traffic demands, making it an excellent choice for homes, work studios and even commercial spaces.
+While both laminate and vinyl flooring are durable, vinyl is known for its toughness.
+It can stand up to high traffic demands, making it an excellent choice for living rooms, kitchens, laundry rooms, work studios and commercial spaces.

 Laminate is a low-maintenance, durable flooring option.
 Over time, laminate can delaminate, especially if it’s exposed to water.
 Laminate is water-resistant but not waterproof, so its durability lessens in damp or spill-prone areas.
 While scratch-resistant, scratches and chips can happen.
 If minor scratches occur, you can fix the laminate with a floor repair kit.